 “Nazareth!
 Can anything good come from there?”
 Nathanael asked.

 “Come and see,” said Philip.

 Nathanael’s response is classic.
 Certainly, a carpenter’s son from a humble town is not the kind of Messiah people have expected. – A catch 22, isn’t it?
 People are either too overwhelmed or too underwhelmed to listen to what God has to say.

-Meanwhile, centuries have passed and people are still discussing the phenomenon of Jesus of Nazareth.
-Who is to say that Jesus is more than a prophet?
+Meanwhile, centuries have come and gone; and people still discuss the phenomenon of Jesus of Nazareth.
 How do we know that He is the Son of God?
-I believe that this is something we will have to find out for ourselves; Of course, there are many different voices out there competing for our attention.
+I believe that this is something we will have to find out for ourselves.
+Naturally, there are many different voices out there competing for our attention.
 However, one distinctive voice stands out and brings peace and clarity.
-It’s the still quiet voice of the Holy Spirit.
+It is the still quiet voice of the Holy Spirit.

 Our part is to step back, take our time, focus and listen, and the Spirit of God will speak to our hearts.
 This is why Jesus says (Matthew 7:7):